Central Armed Police Forces: Role

 Central Armed Police Forces are organised with the primary role of border guarding for AR, BSF, ITBP, SSB; Security of sensitive establishments by CISF, Assisting Police to tackle Law & Order, Counter-Terrorist Operations, Counter-Naxal Operations by CRPF, NSG.
 Apart from the primary role, all CAPFs are involved in assisting the Police in Law & Order situations and also the Army in Counter-Terrorist Operations.
 BSF, ITBP, and CRPF have assisted the army during external aggression in the past.
 CAPFs work along with both Indian Army & Police in different roles assigned to them.

 Central Armed Police Forces personnel also serve in various important organisations such as Research and Analysis Wing (RAW), Special Protection Group (SPG), National Investigation Agency (NIA), Intelligence Bureau (IB), Central Bureau of Investigation (CBI), National Disaster Response Force (NDRF), Narcotics Control Bureau (NCB), State Armed Police Force (Jharkhand Jaguars, Bihar Military Police, UP/MP STF, DRG, IRB, Chattishgarh Armed Police etc.) on deputation and have attachment/training in various levels/formations/courses along with the Indian Army.
 Their role and performance, therefore, assume a great significance due to the special features of an emergency force that is pressed in aid of the civil power to perform multiple roles in extremely difficult situations.

 Organisations

 Assam Rifles (AR)

-The Assam Rifles is a central police and paramilitary organisation responsible for border security, counter-insurgency, and law and order in Northeast India.
+The Assam Rifles is paramilitary force of india responsible for border security, counter-insurgency, and law and order in Northeast India.
 Its primary role is to guard the 1,643-kilometre-long Indo-Myanmar border.
 The AR comes under the administration of the Ministry of Home Affairs (MHA), while its operational control is maintained by the Indian Army.
 It is the oldest paramilitary force in India.